Couleslaw/couleslaw.github.io/index.md

 ## About

-I am a student at the Faculty of Mathematics and Physics, Charles University in Prague.
-I enjoy studying mathematics, lately I've been focusing on Set Theory, Ordinary Differential Equations and Number theory.
+I am a CS student at the Faculty of Mathematics and Physics, Charles University in Prague.
+Lately I've been focusing on Set Theory, Ordinary Differential Equations and Number theory.
 Other than that, I enjoy Sci-fi and Fantasy literature, especially The Witcher series and works by Brandon Sanderson.

 You can contact me at `smolikj (at) matfyz.cz`